HKEOS/Ghostbusters-Testnet/README.md

 ### 9. Resync

-If at any point if you need to restart your node:
+If at any point you need to restart your node:
 ```console
 ./start.sh
 tail -F stderr.txt